Two dimensional wave--Klein-Gordon equations with semilinear nonlinearities: Auxiliary tools

 The following lemma allows us to control the commutators.
-It is proven in \cite[\textsection3]{PLF-YM-book} and \cite{PLF-YM-cmp}. \begin{lemma} Let $\phi$ be a sufficiently regular function supported in the region $\mathcal{K}$.
-Then, for any multi-indices $I,J$, there exist generic constants $C=C(|I|, |J|)$ such that
+Its proof can be found for instance in \cite[\textsection3]{PLF-YM-book}. \begin{lemma} Let $\phi$ be a sufficiently regular function supported in the region $\mathcal{K}$.
+Then, for any multi-index $I$, there exist generic constants $C=C(|I|)$ such that